Andrej988/docker_mysql/README.md

 # docker_mysql
-Custom mysql image build with timezone settings
+Custom mysql image build upon official mysql image with timezone settings (which can be passed as environment variable)